mematrix/SYEngine/!GUIDE/RTMP/RTMP.md

 ## Client

 ### Winsocks
-You must init winsocks before playing RTMP stream.
+You must init winsocks before playing RTMP stream (desktop).
 ```
 WSADATA wsa;
 WSAStartup(MAKEWORD(2,2), &wsa);
 ```

-It can't be use in WinRT environment.
+This is not required for WinRT.

 ## Server